raghavendra17/Auto-Insurance-Claim-Predicton/README.md

 Affluent customer: Company can attract the good drivers if it is doing the fair pricing.
 Loss ratio: Company can avoid specific customer/policies if they are at high risk of filing claim which in turn decrease loss ratio.
 Fair pricing: Company can charge the premium to the customers by their risk, and accurate prediction will allow them to tailor their prices further.
 Claim forecast: Claim is proportional to the number of risky customers, so company forecast the number of claims it could get next year which will help them to manage their fund better

+As per industry estimate 1% reduction in the claim can boost profit by 10%.
+So, through the ML model, we can identify and deny the insurance to the driver who will make a claim.
+Thus, ensuring reduced claim outgo and increased profit.

 # Analysis Approach

 ## Exploratory Data Analysis